michael-lowe-nz/emberTypescriptApp/readme.md

+#Ember and Typescript tutorial

-#This is a practice project going along with an Ember tutorial at EDA
+This is a practice project going along with an Ember tutorial at EDA